AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 The old 15% cut for media agencies has creeped up to <a href="http://www.iab.com/wp-content/uploads/2016/03/Programmatic-Value-Layers-March-2016-FINALv2.pdf">55% in 2014</a>.
 In 2015, the creeps <a href="http://www.mediapost.com/publications/article/270487/study-finds-only-40-of-digital-buys-going-to-work.html">took 60%</a>.
 It costs money for brands to butt into all those strategically impacted conversations.

 "Ad tech" is the new automated way we now buy, sell, deliver, and display online advertising.
-And the surcharge for this data-driven is the "ad tech tax."
+The surcharge for this data-driven automation is the "ad tech tax."

 <h2>Ad targetting: bullseye or bullshit?</h2>